Crowns from the Accounts of the Yemen and the Genealogies of Himyar: Technology

+In scholarship

 Of the ten volumes of Kitāb al-Iklīl published in the 10th century, only the first, second, eighth and tenth volumes survived intact to the present day.

 In 1881, parts of the work were translated into German by David Heinrich Müller.

 The historian Nabih Amin Faris compiled the four surviving volumes into an annotated work, al-Juz' al-Thamin, published in 1940 by Princeton University Press as part of the Princeton Oriental Texts collection.

-In 2020, a portion of the lost sixth volume was found in the archives of the Bavarian State Library in Munich and was published by a researcher in the Arabia Felix Academy.

 An abridged version of the texts has been made available under a Creative Commons license for reading in some online libraries.

-Content

-The first two volumes record genealogies, especially that of the family of king Sheba son of Yashjoub.

-The second volume contains a poem, al-Risala al-Damighah.
-This poem has sometimes been published separately with commentaries.

-The eighth volume describes archaeological finds in Yemen and discusses the poetry of Dhu Jadan and Abu Karib.

-The tenth volume concerns the history of the people of Hamdan, the hometown of the author.
+English translations

+No complete English translation has been made of the work, and the following only translate parts of it.